 InnoDB may still have modified data cached in

 memory and not flushed to disk.)

 To create a text file containing a table's data, you can use

 on the MySQL server host, not the client host.
 For this statement,

 the output file cannot already exist because permitting files to

 be overwritten constitutes a security risk.
 See

-SELECT Syntax.
+SELECT Statement.
 This method works for any kind of data

 file, but saves only table data, not the table structure.

 Another way to create text data files (along with files containing